 - Service provision is a primary function of Council.

-- Council must do more to empower the community to determine their expenditure priorities.
+- Council must do more to empower the community to determine expenditure priorities.

 - Council must ensure that its expenditure is not only efficient, but also effective in promoting a green, just and prosperous city.

-- Continually review annual budget consultation processes to ensure an ever-increasing engagement of community groups and individuals on Council’s revenue and expenditure priorities.
+- Continually review annual budget consultation processes to ensure an ever-increasing engagement of community groups and individuals in Council’s revenue and expenditure priorities.